Gandhi Service Fellowship

 - Gain understanding of nonviolence as an internal, interpersonal, and structural approach to social change

 - Learn through service alongside colleagues and community leaders

 - Receive mentoring and budgetary support from Gandhi Institute staff and board members

 Check out 2016-2017 Gandhi Service Fellow Janine Burge (RIT) on WHEC-TV here.
-And learn more about The Swaraj Project, created by last year’s Gandhi Service Fellow Siri Chillara (U of R) that has continued through this year.
+And learn more about The Swaraj Project, created by 2015 Gandhi Service Fellow Siri Chillara (U of R) that has continued beyond the Gandhi Service Fellowship Program.